19hours/sg-statutes/Acts/Road Traffic Act.md

 [7/90]

-(8) A person aggrieved by the suspension of his driving licence under subsection (1) may, within 14 days after the receipt of the notice referred to in subsection (4) or such extended period of time as the Commissioner of Police may allow in any particular case, appeal in writing against the suspension to the Commissioner of Police whose decision shall be final.
+(8) A person aggrieved by the suspension of his driving licence under subsection (1) or (1A) may, within 14 days after the receipt of the notice referred to in subsection (4) or such extended period of time as the Commissioner of Police may allow in any particular case, appeal in writing against the suspension to the Commissioner of Police whose decision shall be final.

 [24/2010 wef 01/11/2010]

 [Act 28 of 2014 wef 01/02/2015]

+[Act 19 of 2019 wef 01/11/2019]

-(9) Notwithstanding that any appeal under subsection (8) is pending, the suspension of a person’s driving licence under subsection (1) shall take effect from the date specified in the notice given to him by the Deputy Commissioner of Police under subsection (4), unless the Commissioner of Police otherwise orders.
+(9) Notwithstanding that any appeal under subsection (8) is pending, the suspension of a person’s driving licence under subsection (1) or (1A) shall take effect from the date specified in the notice given to him by the Deputy Commissioner of Police under subsection (4), unless the Commissioner of Police otherwise orders.

 [24/2010 wef 01/11/2010]

 [Act 28 of 2014 wef 01/02/2015]

+[Act 19 of 2019 wef 01/11/2019]

-(10) The Deputy Commissioner of Police may, at any time, rescind the suspension of a person’s driving licence under subsection (1) on account of any offence referred to in subsection (2), but shall, as soon as is practicable, rescind the suspension if —
+(10) The Deputy Commissioner of Police may, at any time, rescind the suspension of a person’s driving licence under subsection (1) or (1A) on account of any offence mentioned in subsection (2) or (1A), respectively, but shall, as soon as is practicable, rescind the suspension if —

 (a) the investigation reveals that that person was not involved in the commission of any such offence;